gueststar/nthm/CONTRIBUTING.md

 then it has to be pushed to the blockers of the drain, but if it's finished, it has to be enqueued to the finishers.
 Another reason the source needs to be locked for tethering is in case it finishes running during the course of this operation.
+A pipe changing from untethered to tethered has to be removed from the root pool as well.

 ### Running versus finished